odinuv/web/en/apv/articles/html/css.md

 *after* the list child of `.outer` element.
 That virtual element has no content `content: ""` and stops the floating `clear: both` and switches layout mode to `block` layout.
 The same could be (and for older browser was) achieved by a special element in HTML code, which would stop floating.
 It is not that important to know how Clearfix works, but it is a nice illustration of immense CSS capabilities.
-The important think is that it ensures that the container grows with the floats.
+The important thing is that it ensures that the container grows with the floats.

 Floating blocks are mainly useful for textual documents (as shown in the above example), but it has other